boennecd/pedmod/README.md

 "B_{ij}") is an observed covariate.
 In this case, we exploit that some of log marginal likelihood terms are identical.
 That is, some of the combinations of pedigrees, covariates, and outcomes match.
-Therefor, we can use the `cluster_weights` arguments to reduce the computation time:
+Therefor, we can use the `cluster_weights` arguments to reduce the computation time as shown below:

 ``` r
 # simulate a data set